Alb-O/obsidian-sidecars/README.md

 # Sidecars Plugin for Obsidian

-Automated, user-friendly management of 'sidecar' companion notes for non-markdown files.
+Automated management of 'sidecar' companion notes for attachments and other files.

 ## Getting started